OLLI FAQ

 When do classes start?

 OLLI classes start just after the Cal Poly Humboldt semester begins for fall and spring.
 Keep an eye on this website to see what's happening during the summer.
 You can also ask to be on the mailing list to receive the OLLI at Humboldt course catalog.
-OLLI at Humboldt also announces news on its Facebook page.
+OLLI at Humboldt also announces news on its Facebook page, and in its member newsletter.

 I heard there might be scholarships available to members.
 How can I get one?